PCCS is the acronym for Person Centered Care Services.

-We are not open on the following dates:
+Our offices are closed on the following holidays:

 Family Education and Training is a waiver service with educational and informative sessions provided to you and/or your family.
 If enrolled, you and/or your family must fulfill the minimum requirement of attending two (2) sessions within a fiscal year (July-June).

 Currently there are four different topic that we offer:

 These topics may be updated or changed at any point so please visit the Family Education and Training page here if you have any specific questions.

 a.
 Please take your time and read over the information that was sent to you and see if you have any lingering questions about any of the resources sent.

 b.
 Feel Free to call Nicole if you have any questions or need for clarification.